krosenmann/omniweb/source/hello.rst

 commands starts with this symbol.
 If next symbol after **@** not the valid metamarkup command, then parser translates it as is.

-SphinxWEB builded on top of the ReStructuredText (sphinx extension).
+SphinxLP builded on top of the ReStructuredText (sphinx extension).
 List of additional markups:

 **@@**